 The profile, tier and level syntax structure that can be included in both VPS and sequence parameter set (SPS) includes 12 bytes of data to describe the entire bitstream (including all temporally scalable layers, which are referred to as sub-layers in the HEVC specification), and can optionally include more profile, tier and level information pertaining to individual temporally scalable layers.
 The profile indicator indicates the "best viewed as" profile when the bitstream conforms to multiple profiles, similar to the major brand concept in the ISO base media file format (ISOBMFF) [ISOBMFF] and file formats derived based on ISOBMFF, such as the 3GPP file format [3GPPFF].
-The profile, tier and level syntax structure also includes the indications of whether the bitstream is free of frame-packed content, whether the bitstream is free of interlaced source content and free of field pictures, i.e. contains only frame pictures of progressive source, such that clients/players with no support of postprocessing functionalities for handling of frame-packed or interlaced source content or field pictures can reject those bitstreams.
+The profile, tier and level syntax structure also includes indications such as 1) whether the bitstream is free of frame-packed content, 2) whether the bitstream is free of interlaced source content, and 3) whether the bitstream is free of field pictures.
+When the answer is yes for both 2) and 3), the bitstream contains only frame pictures of progressive source.
+Based on these indications, clients/players without support of post-processing functionalities for handling of frame-packed, interlaced source content or field pictures can reject those bitstreams that contain such pictures.